 The course will explore the historical interaction of Christianity and culture.
 The seminarian will gain an understanding of social, political, intellectual, and economic forces that impact all religions, in particular, Christianity.
+Counts as THE restricted elective.

 CUL 2605 Contemporary Cultural Issues - Credit 3 hours